Basis-Theory/basistheory-android/docs/BasisTheoryElements.md

 # BasisTheoryElements

-This class contains functions to pass Element references when calling the Basis Theory API.
+This class contains functions to interact with the Basis Theory API using element references.

 ## Instantiation

-A new instance of the `BasisTheoryElements` service can be instantiated and configured using the builder pattern, for example:
+A new instance of the `BasisTheoryElements` service can be instantiated and configured using the builder pattern:

 ```kotlin
 val bt = BasisTheoryElements.builder()